sebpearce/bullshit/README.md

 It avoids duplicate sentences by making a copy of the entire pattern array found in `patterns.js` at the start and removing each sentence as it is used.

 The pretty picture comes from [placeimg.com](http://placeimg.com), which generates a random image each time something visits its URL.

-You can read about the background and aftermath [here](http://sebpearce.com/blog/bullshit/).